MotionXperts/MotionExpert/README.md

 In case of installation of language_evaluation, you need to install from github source code

 ## Prepare
+### Data Augmentation
+The implementation of data augmentation can be found in the `./gt_preprocess` directory.

 ### Dataset
 **The released dataset is located in the `./dataset` directory.**